bike touring in bulgaria

 How to get there?

 Many bicycle travellers will transit Bulgaria on their way from Europe to Asia.
-For me, cycling in Bulgaria was a part of a Balkan trip, starting in Tirana and finishing in Burgas, from where I took a flight home to Gdansk.
+For me, cycling in Bulgaria was part of a Balkan trip, starting in Tirana and finishing in Burgas, from where I took a flight home to Gdansk.

 Check out my tips on travelling by plane with your bike here.